andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 If we had three sets of primitives we wanted to combine, we might be tempted to use `f :|: g :|: h` and `handleF >|< handleG >|< handleH`.
 However, there's a better way!
-Instead of `f :|: g :|: h`, you can use `FSum '[f, g, h]` to combine multiple sets of primitives in a clean way.
+Instead of `f :|: g :|: h`, you can use `FSum '[f, g, h]` to combine multiple sets of primitives in a clean way, using a type-level list.

 If there are no duplicates in your type-level list, you can even use `finj` to create your `FSum`s automatically: